Cost of Living in Merida, Mexico: Affordable and Unlimited Adventures on $1350 per month

 FMMs cannot be extended or renewed.
 After six months, you will need to leave the country for a visa run.

-Key Takeaway: Expat life in Merida, Mexico
+Key Takeaway: Expat Life In Merida, Mexico

 When compared to Miami, I describe my daily life in Mérida as laid back and relaxed.
 There are great cafes to start the day at or use as a workspace for digital nomads.
 In Mexico, as long as you buy something, you can stay in a cafe all day because the culture is incredibly hospitable.

-With so many expats, retirees, and digital nomads, there are regular meetups in various cafes all over Mérida.
-I've attended everything from social coffee club meetups just to hang out and meet others living in Mérida and digital nomads groups to socialize with other professionals.
+I’ve attended everything from social coffee club meetups just to hang out and meet others living in Mérida and digital nomads groups to socialize with other professionals.

 There are often nighttime and weekend festivals in Plaza Grande (Main Plaza) in Centro Historico, like Merida en Domingo (Merida Sunday Market).
 Head to Plaza Grande in the center of the city on Saturday nights for a video mapping display on the Mérida Cathedral and to see a traditional Pa Ta Pok Mayan ball game.